214zzl995/subtitle-fast/crates/subtitle-fast-ocr/README.md

 The trait also offers a warm-up hook so engines can preload models or allocate resources before the first recognition call.

+## Engines

+- `VisionOcrEngine` (macOS, behind `engine-vision`) uses Apple Vision.
+- `NoopOcrEngine` returns empty results and is handy for pipeline or benchmarking tests.
+- Additional engines can be integrated by implementing `OcrEngine` and wiring it into the caller's configuration.

 ## Feature flags

 | Feature | Description |